[This article would take the reader through a

 Athens (where democracy was “born” but where women had no voting rights and, as

-per Professor Will Durant’s book The Story of
+per Professor Durant’s book The Story of

 Philosophy, of 400 thousand inhabitants in its heyday, 250 thousand were